COMPUTE-Jupyter-course/project-for-compute-jupyter-2022-Runqing2022/README.md

 The environment file can be found in `environment.yml`.
 Using command `conda env create -f environment.yml` to install the environment

+If the `environment.yml`, please try to create your own version of environment by using command `conda create -n name python-=3.7` to creat an encironment named `name`.
+The packages are listed as follow:
+- h5py `conda install h5py`
+- numpy `conda install numpy`
+- matplotlib `conda install matplotlib`
+- ipywidgets `conda install ipywidgets`
+- silx `conda install silx`

+* the version of all the packages are not specified.

+If the `conda install xxx` command filed, try to use `pip install` or other conda channels.

 # ReconData

 Includes all the data used in the Jupyter Notebook file.